Los Zetas: Current status

 On 9 February 2018, Mexican authorities arrested the new leader José María Guízar Valencia alias "Z-43" in Mexico City in Roma neighbourhood.
-US offered $5m reward for his capture, he is responsible for importing thousands of kilograms of cocaine and methamphetamine to the US every year and murdered an untold number of Guatemalan civilians during the systematic takeover of the Guatemalan border region.
+U.S. offered $5m reward for his capture, he is responsible for importing thousands of kilograms of cocaine and methamphetamine to the U.S. every year and murdered an untold number of Guatemalan civilians during the systematic takeover of the Guatemalan border region.

 On 9 April 2019, José Roberto Stolberg Becerra, also known as "La Barbie", was arrested in Jalisco.
 He was reported to have been the leader of the cartel's Los Zetas la Vieja Escuela (Old School Zetas) faction.

 On 26 May 2019, an operative for Los Zetas in the Veracruz municipalities of Las Choapas and Agua Dulce was arrested by the Mexican Navy.

 In early July 2019, Los Zetas leaders Jorge Antonio "El Yorch" Gloria Palacios, the second-in-command of the Cartel Del Noreste (CDN) faction of Los Zetas, and Hugo "El Ganso" Sanchez Garcia, who served as head of Los Zetas in San Fernando, were detained by Mexican authorities.

 In January 2020, Los Zetas regional leader José Carmen N., also known as "El Comandante Reyes", was arrested in Oaxaca.
 He was believed to be in charge of the gang's operations in 12 municipalities in Veracruz, including Acayucan, Minatitlán and Coatzacoalcos, known as the state's most violent towns.
 The same month, Verónica Hernández Giadáns, the Attorney General of Veracruz, admitted that her cousin Guadalupe "La Jefa" Hernández Hervis was in fact chief of operations for Los Zetas and also a close association of former Los Zetas leader Hernán "El Comandante H" Martínez Zavaleta, who was arrested in 2017.

 In March 2020, senior Los Zetas operative Hugo Alejandro Salcido Cisneros, also known as "El Porras" or "Comandante Pinpon", was killed in a gun battle with police in Nuevo Laredo.
 Salcido Cisneros was the leader of the "Tropa del Infierno", a group of hitmen under the direction of the Cartel Del Noreste (CDN) faction of Los Zetas.
 Several other Tropa del Infierno gunmen were injured in the clashes as well.

-In May 2020, Moisés Escamilla, a leader of the "Old School Zetas" died in prison due to COVID-19.
+In May 2020, Moisés Escamilla, a leader of the "Old School Zetas", died in prison due to COVID-19.